 Tonja

-In the Tonja area, the parade begins at 18.00 WITA and spans two key intersections: Jalan Seroja-Kenyeri and McDonald’s Nangka.
-Now in its 11th year, this event brings together various banjars from Desa Adat Tonja to present their elaborate creations in a thrilling public spectacle.
+In the Tonja area, the parade spans two key intersections: Jalan Seroja-Kenyeri and McDonald’s Nangka.
+This event brings together various banjars from Desa Adat Tonja to present their elaborate creations in a thrilling public spectacle.

 Tuban

-The lively community of Tuban in Badung presents the Festival Ogoh-Ogoh Desa Adat Tuban 2025.
-Starting at 19.00 WITA, the parade takes place at the iconic Patung Satria Gatot Kaca, with youth groups and banjars proudly displaying their artistic and cultural heritage through their larger-than-life figures.
+The lively community of Tuban in Badung presents a mesmerizing parade that takes place at the iconic Patung Satria Gatot Kaca, with youth groups and banjars proudly displaying their artistic and cultural heritage through their larger-than-life figures.

 Ubung Kaja

 Ubung Kaja in Denpasar hosts its parade across three different points: Pertigaan Petangan Gede, Pertigaan Pura Kahyangan, and Pertigaan Gunung Galunggung.
-Beginning at 19.30 WITA, this event highlights a diverse range of artistic expressions from the local community, making it a must-visit location for ogoh-ogoh enthusiasts.
+This event highlights a diverse range of artistic expressions from the local community, making it a must-visit location for ogoh-ogoh enthusiasts.